 It is a misconception that government is the only or most important conductor of societal change.
 Governments have a way of making themselves feel important, you know, while they are seldom aware of what really goes on under the hood of humanity.

 Under the cover of governmental ignorance, financiers actually play a bigger role in societal change than government.
-In the U.S., at eleven times the size of production, the vast amounts of money institutional investors deploy instantly expand human ingenuity and capacity without the need for democratic consent.
+In the U.S., with finance eleven times the size of production, the vast amounts of money institutional investors deploy instantly expand human ingenuity and capacity without the need for democratic consent.

 And then there are the peoples, 99.999999999% of the world’s population negatively affected by the flawed policies derived from an aimless humanitarian agenda.
 We have no game plan for humanity today, except for ours, that can save humanity from itself.